mkicjn/false/README.md

-# cl-forth-macros
+# cl-false
-Implementing some features of Forth using some creative Common Lisp macros
+Implementing FALSE in Common Lisp using macros [WIP]